ecssiah/libgdx-and-jruby/README.md

     end

-This is all pretty simple box2d setup.
-Just notice that the bodies are given a Tile as userData if they have a the "solid" property.
-This method will iterate through all of the cells in the Tiled map skipping them if they have no Tile or are missing the property.
-Each solid Tile is then given a box as a body and has its collision filter set.
+The next method is setupTileBodies where the solid tiles are given box2d bodies for collision.
+I won't go into how to use Tiled map editor, but if you open the map from the repository you'll see that some of the tiles are given a "solid" property.
+This will be used to build their box2d bodies.
+Since I'm taking these methods from my game you can see that they are intended to be used for multiple layers with different collision masks, but for now it is just a single layer that gets setup.
+The method goes through every tile in the layer and checks to see if it has the property of "solid".

+    next if tileLayer.getCell(col, row).nil?

+This is an inline if statement in Ruby that will jump to the next iteration if the current cell of the map contains no tile.
+The rest is basic box2d stuff.
+The cell's Tile object is set as userData for the body.
+This will be used later.
+That is it for the new GameScreen script, but we need to add a few classes before anything will run.

 That is it for the new GameScreen script.
 After we add the player scripts this will be a working platformer.

 Getting A Player Setup
 ----------------------